oghb/haxball-client/FAQ.md

   Yes, it is safe

 - #### I have a Mac, which version should I donwload?
-  If your Mac has an Intel chip, download the Standard or Lite version; if your Mac has an M1, M1 Pro/Max or M2 chip, download the M1 version (which is like the Standard version but is optimized for Apple silicon)
+  If your Mac has an Intel chip, download the Standard or Lite version; if your Mac has an M1, M1 Pro/Max or M2 chip, download the M1 version, which is like the Standard version but is optimized for Apple silicon (if you want the Lite version for M1 visit the [Releases](https://github.com/oghb/haxball-client/releases) page)

 - #### On Mac, when I launch the app it says that the app is damaged The app is not damaged, it's a security feature of macOS.
 You can follow [Method 4 from this guide](https://osxdaily.com/2019/02/13/fix-app-damaged-cant-be-opened-trash-error-mac/) or any other tutorial for the "App is damaged" warning